XavierSpycy/NumPyMultilayerPerceptron/README.md

 ### Version Update: 2023-11-22
 - **Simplified**: Streamlined parts of the implementation, particularly the user interface.
 - **Enhanced**: Improved certain functionalities.

+### Repo Update: 2023-11-24
+- **Completed**: Finalized the documentation strings for all modules, enhancing clarity and developer understanding throughout the codebase.